MukulRajpoot/Notepad/README.md

 # Notepad
-write your notes and save with the using local storage
+# write your notes .
+# And save with the using local storage.